Communicating via ignorance: Increasing communication capacity via superposition of order

-From these measurements we calculate $H(\tilde{\rho}_c)$ and the minimum entropy $H^{\text{min}}(\textswab{s:}[\mathcal{N}^{q},\mathcal{M}^{q}])$ to evaluate the Holevo capacity $\chi$ for different depolarising channel strengths, as described above.
-Figure \ref{depolarisation_graph} shows the logarithm of $\chi$, plotted against different depolarising strengths of the channel $q$.
-The red circles are our measured values; the orange shaded region is the predicted Holevo capacity for visibilities of $85.3 \pm 1.8$\%; the black curve is the Holevo capacity for an ideal quantum switch.
-The blue curve is the ideal Holevo capacity for classical channels---i.e. two depolarising channels in some definite causal order---which decreases monotonically with increasing depolarising strength; in the limit of two fully depolarising channels, $q=1$, $\chi{=}0$ bits are transmitted.
-In this limit there is a clear advantage in using quantum channels: ideally $4.88{\times}10^{-2}$ bits can be transmitted, we measure $\chi{=}(3.41{\pm}0.15){\times}10^{-2}$ bits.
+This scenario was theoretically studied in Ref. \cite{Ebler2017}.
+Experimental and predicted Holevo capacities are shown in Fig. \ref{depolarisation_graph}, which plots the logarithm of $\chi$ against increasing $q$.
+The red circles are our measured values; the orange shaded region is the predicted Holevo capacity for visibilities of $85 {\pm} 2$\%; the black curve is the Holevo capacity for an ideal quantum switch.
+The blue curve is the ideal Holevo capacity for two depolarising channels in some definite order which---as expected--- decreases monotonically with increasing depolarising strength.
+In the limit of two fully depolarising channels, $q{=}1$, $\chi{=}0$ bits are transmitted using definite order.
+In this limit there is a clear advantage in using quantum channels: ideally $4.9{\times}10^{-2}$ bits can be transmitted, we measure $\chi{=}(3.4{\pm}0.2){\times}10^{-2}$ bits.
+This is a rather counterintuitive result as, individually none of the channels can transmit any information.

-This nonzero Holevo capacity can be understood intuitively from Equation \eqref{Switch:qubit target}, which shows that the output of a quantum switch with two depolarising channels is a statistical mixture of the output of a quantum switch with different Pauli operations $\{\sigma_i\}$.
-Some of these Pauli operations anti-commute, hence superpositions of the order of anti-commuting Pauli operations---as is possible in a quantum switch---can preserve a finite amount of information in the target qubit.
-This explains the result of Reference \cite{Ebler2017}---which the authors highlighted as counter-intuitive---that the Holevo capacity decreases with increasing dimensionality of the target state.
-For qudits, the Holevo capacity will decrease since the proportion of generalised Pauli operators that anti-commute also decreases.
+This nonzero Holevo capacity can be understood intuitively from the fact that the output of a quantum switch with two depolarising channels is a statistical mixture of the output of a quantum switch with different Pauli operations $\{\sigma_i\}$.
+Some of these Pauli operations anti-commute, hence superpositions of the order of anti-commuting Pauli operations can preserve a finite amount of information in the target qubit.